 Dear [Supervisor's Name],

 I am writing to formally resign from my position as [your position title] at [company name], effective [end date, usually two weeks from the date of the email].
-After much consideration, I have decided to pursue [reason for leaving], which aligns more closely with my long-term career goals.
+After much consideration, I have decided to [reason for leaving], which aligns more closely with my long-term career goals.

 I want to express my gratitude for the opportunities and experiences I have had during my time with the company.
 It has been a privilege to work alongside such dedicated colleagues and to contribute to the success of [company name].